PrakharSinghal07/Kosh/Readme.md

 <div align="center">
   <h1>Kosh Enterprise Resource Platform</h1>
   <p>
-    A unified, dual-function platform designed to seamlessly manage both an enterprise's intellectual resources (Library) and its physical assets (Asset Management).
+    A comprehensive, unified platform designed to manage your enterprise’s intellectual assets, physical inventory, employee lifecycle, and audit trails — all in one place.
   </p>

   <!-- Badges -->